 The remaining courses are selected from physics and an area of concentration as approved by the student's advisor.
 Examples of possible areas of concentration are astronomy, astrophysics, materials science, physical chemistry, applied mathematics, geophysics, biological physics, philosophy of science, scientific journalism, and premedical and prelaw programs.
 French, German, or Russian is strongly recommended to fulfill the foreign language requirement.

 Supporting mathematics courses are as follows:

-Choose 1 between the course combinations below12 or 10 MAT 270 Calculus with Analytic Geometry I N1 (4) MAT 271 Calculus with Analytic Geometry II N1 (4) MAT 272 Calculus with Analytic Geometry III N1 (4) or MAT 290 Calculus I N1 (5) MAT 291 Calculus II (5)
+MAT 272 Calculus with Analytic Geometry III MA (4)

+MAT 290 Calculus I MA (5)

+MAT 291 Calculus II (5)

 Emphasis in Astronomy